Skip to main content

 The information provided to the cache is not limited to successful data fetches.
 The concept can be used to inform RTK Query that when a particular failure has been encountered, to provide a specific tag for that failed cache data.
 A separate endpoint can then invalidate the data for that tag, telling RTK Query to re-attempt the previously failed endpoints if a component is still subscribed to the failed data.

-The example below demonstrates an example with the following behaviour:
+The example below demonstrates an example with the following behavior:

 • Provides an UNAUTHORIZED cache tag if a query fails with an error code of 401 UNAUTHORIZED